ggrimes/git-novice/_episodes/07-github.md

 > {: .solution}
 {: .challenge}

-> ## Uploading files directly in GitHub browser
+> ## Uploading files directly in GitLab browser
 >
-> Github also allows you to skip the command line and upload files directly to
+> GitLab also allows you to skip the command line and upload files directly to
 > your repository without having to leave the browser.
 There are two options.
 > First you can click the "Upload files" button in the toolbar at the top of the
 > file tree.
 Or, you can drag and drop files from your desktop onto the file
 > tree.
-You can read more about this [on this GitHub page](https://help.github.com/articles/adding-a-file-to-a-repository/) {: .callout}
+You can read more about this [on this GitLab page](https://docs.gitlab.com/ee/gitlab-basics/add-file.html) {: .callout}

-> ## GitHub Timestamp
+> ## GitLab Timestamp
 >
-> Create a remote repository on GitHub.
+> Create a remote repository on GitLab.
 Push the contents of your local
 > repository to the remote.
 Make changes to your local repository and push these
 > changes.
-Go to the repo you just created on GitHub and check the
+Go to the repo you just created on GitLab and check the
 > [timestamps]({{ page.root }}{% link reference.md %}#timestamp) of the files.
-How does GitHub
+How does GitLab
 > record times, and why?
 >
 > > ## Solution
-> > GitHub displays timestamps in a human readable relative format (i.e. "22 hours ago" or "three
+> > GitLab displays timestamps in a human readable relative format (i.e. "22 hours ago" or "three
 > > weeks ago").
 However, if you hover over the timestamp, you can see the exact time at which the
 > > last change to the file occurred.
 > {: .solution}